Your Older Houston Home Needs TLC

 As a house ages, it will eventually need repairs and maintenance.
-One of the most important parts of an old house in which you need to pay extra attention to is the foundation.
-If damage develops on this part of the home it can turn into a very expensive repair job.
+One of the most important parts of an older Houston home that you need to pay extra attention to is the foundation.
+If damage develops on this part of the home, it can turn into a very expensive repair job down the road.

-- Doors that don’t close well or look uneven
+- Doors and windows that look uneven or don’t latch properly;

-Older homes are prone to a variety of foundation and structural problems, such as major cracks or unevenness in the slab or perimeter foundation wall; corrosion, dry rot, or moisture damage in pilings or concrete foundation supports; damaged piers (support footings); and dry rot or moisture damage in above-ground studs.
+In general, older Houston homes are prone to a variety of foundation and structural problems, such as major cracks or unevenness in the foundation or slab; corrosion, dry rot, or moisture damage in piers, beams, or concrete foundation supports; and dry rot or moisture damage in floor joists.

-Foundation issues can come from many places.
-The environment plays a large part.
-If the home is in an area that is prone to hot, dry summers, like those of Houston, then the damage could be from soil shrinkage as the soil moisture evaporates.
+Even though foundation issues can come from many places, the environment plays a large part.
+If a home is in an area that is prone to wet as well as dry weather, like the weather in Houston, then the damage is most likely caused by soil expansion and contraction.

-Tree roots can be the culprit as well, as many older Houston homes have large, old trees in the yard.
-Their roots can run deep underground and can grow into the foundation and even reach the pipes and sewer lines, causing leaks or failure.
+Tree roots can be the culprit as well.
+Many older Houston homes have large, old trees in the yard, with roots that run deep underground.
+Those roots can grow into the foundation and even reach the pipes and sewer lines, causing leaks or failure.
 As explained above, when a pipe fails, the water can seep into the foundation and cause major issues.
 If those issues are caught in time, an experienced contractor can tackle the problem before the house suffers irreversible damage and becomes uninhabitable.

 Depending on the extent of the damage and the size of your home, fixing your foundation can be quite expensive.
-Because a Houston home’s foundation can be affected by a variety of damage and the best way to determine the cost of foundation repair is by calling in a professional and requiring a free estimate.
+Because a Houston home’s foundation can be affected by a variety of problems, the best way to determine the cost of foundation repair is by calling in a professional and requiring a free estimate.
 The estimate will include the cost of labor and all the materials that will be used to repair the structure.

 Even though the cost to repair a foundation can be high, it tends to increase exponentially when the problem is ignored for too long.